capactio/capact/cmd/cli/docs/capact_install.md

       --override-capact-image-repo string   Allows you to override Docker image repository for Capact components.
 By default, Docker image repository from Helm chart is used.
       --override-capact-image-tag string    Allows you to override Docker image tag for Capact components.
 By default, Docker image tag from Helm chart is used.
       --print-insecure-helm-release-notes   Prints the base64-encoded Gateway password directly in Helm release notes.
       --skip-component strings              Components names that should not be installed.
+Takes comma-separated list.
       --skip-image strings                  Local images names that should not be build when using local build.
+Takes comma-separated list.
       --timeout duration                    Maximum time during which the upgrade process is being watched, where "0" means "infinite".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default 10m0s)
+      --update-hosts-file                   Updates /etc/hosts with entry for Capact GraphQL Gateway. (default true) --update-trusted-certs                Add Capact GraphQL Gateway certificate. (default true) --verbose                             Prints more verbose output.
-      --version string                      Capact version. (default "@latest")
+      --version string                      Capact version.
+Possible values @latest, @local, 0.3.0, ... (default "@latest")
 ```

 ### Options inherited from parent commands